fdrgsp/micromanager-gui/README.md

 Now that you have your `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN`, you can either create a `.env` file in the root of this project containing the `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN` variables (e.g. `SLACK_BOT_TOKEN=xoxb-...` and `SLACK_APP_TOKEN=xapp...`) or set them as global environment variables (e.g. `export SLACK_BOT_TOKEN=xoxb-...` and
 `export SLACK_APP_TOKEN=xapp...`).

 The last step is to grant access to the desired `Slack channel` to the `Slack App`.
 This can be done by inviting the `Slack App` to the desired `Slack channel`: right-click on the channel name, select `View channel details`, select the `Integrations` tab and `Add Apps`.
+You now need to add to the .env file (or as global environment) a variable named `CHANNEL_ID` containing the `Slack channel` ID.

 After that, you can run the GUI with the `-s` or `-slack` flag set to `True` and start using the `Slack commands` to interact with the microscope.